gsiems/pg-api/README.md

 ## Constraints

-1. To the extent practicable, all code generation functions are to be written as PostgreSQL functions and should make extensive use of the pg_catalog metadata.
+1. To the extent practicable, all code generation functions are to be written as PostgreSQL functions and should make extensive use of the database metadata.

 2. All SQL scripts are intended to be run using the `psql` client.